 08. Right Speech: To speak with insight and sensitivity

-David Abitbol, a Jerusalem-based Web developer logged onto Twitter in 2009 to find an anti-semitic tweet from Stephanie Phelps-Roper, a member of a small fringe church that uses hate speech to evangelicise.
-Abitol could have understandably responded with hate or derision.
+David Abitbol, a Jerusalem-based Web developer logged onto Twitter in 2009 to find an anti-semitic tweet from Megan Phelps-Roper, a member of a small fringe church that uses hate speech to evangelicise.
+Abitbol could have understandably responded with hate or derision.
 Instead, he spent the next three years engaging Phelps-Roper in polite, even friendly, debate about her belief that tragedies – war, natural disaster, mass shootings – were reasons to celebrate.

-Using right speech, in Abitol’s case, meant challenging her views while not resorting to hateful speech himself.
+Using right speech, in Abitbol’s case, meant challenging her views while not resorting to hateful speech himself.
 Later, in an interview with the New Yorker, he said he had learned that relating to hateful people on a human level – and humanising the object of their hate, in this case Jews – was the best way to deal with them.

 What happened next surprised everyone, including Phelps-Roper.
-Despite having been raised from birth with the hateful indoctrination of her church, Arbitol’s gentle questioning struck a nerve.
+Despite having been raised from birth with the hateful indoctrination of her church, Abitbol’s gentle questioning struck a nerve.
 In 2012, she and her younger sister walked away from their families and friends of the church – the only life they had ever known.
-Roper spoke later in an interview, again for the New Yorker, and recalled the compassion and right speech she encountered from Arbitol and others made her question things: what if she was spending her one life hurting people, picking fights with the entire world, for nothing?
+Roper spoke later in an interview, again for the New Yorker, and recalled the compassion and right speech she encountered from Abitbol and others made her question things: what if she was spending her one life hurting people, picking fights with the entire world, for nothing?
 “It was, like, just the fact that I thought about it, I had to leave right then,” she said.